darnrain/Lemon-Drop-Hi-Res-audio-source-code/readme.txt

 I programed everything to upsample audio played at 44.1kHz.

-I made two diffrent versions of Lemon Drop Hi-Res but only one souce code.
+I made four diffrent versions of Lemon Drop Hi-Res but only one souce code.
 To change the DAC modes search for: <path name="speaker-initialization-switch">

 treble